-Bicyclists account for roughly 2% of traffic fatalities, according to a 2015 report.
+Bicyclists account for roughly 2% of traffic fatalities, according to a recent report.
 While not a huge number, auto collisions with cyclists are on the rise.
-As drivers, our minds are not trained to watch for moving bicycles.
-Learn how to minimize an accident with a biker.
+As drivers, our minds aren’t trained to watch for moving bicycles.
+Learn how to minimize an accident with a biker in Everett.

 Check Before Turning